vippsas/vipps-report-api/api-guide/README.md

 usually one per day.
 It is therefore necessary to download a specification reports that explains the bulk bank transfer, so it can be correctly filed in the merchant's accounting system.
-Such reports can be fetched either in the [merchant portal](https://portal.vipps.no) or by using this API.
+Such reports can be fetched either on [portal.vipps.no](https://portal.vipps.no) or by using this API.

 Usually, you will wish to implement a *reconciliation process*, where you download a report from Vipps MobilePay each day, and check that contents